(Last Updated on October 8, 2022)

-In our years homeschooling I’ve noticed one quality that permeates the homeschool community.
+In our years homeschooling, I’ve noticed one quality that permeates the homeschooling community.
 (Sometimes it involves gardening supplies but usually not.)
-This quality takes on different forms depending on the goals, needs and personalities of each unique family but the basic common trait is the same.
+This quality takes on different forms depending on the goals, needs, and personalities of each unique family, but the basic common trait is the same.

 Homeschoolers are RESOURCEFUL.

 By definition, parents who choose to home educate have chosen to take their child(ren)’s education into their own hands.
-They’re saying “no” to certain resources in exchange for time and freedom.
+They’re saying “no” to certain resources (the resources typically provided by public schools) in exchange for time and freedom.
 It’s a trade-off.

 Homeschoolers must be resourceful in order to compensate for the forfeited resources and utilize their time and freedom effectively.

 If you’ve never considered yourself a very resourceful person but still want to homeschool, don’t panic!
 In each situation, large or small, the key is to take stock of what you HAVE and find ways those assets can improve your situation.